Placement process for students currently enrolled in a college or university program

 Instructors of student group placements

-The Clinical Instructor Checklist will help to identify your accountibilities before, during and at the end of the placement.
-There are six pre-placement requirements for instructors/clinical instructors (CIs) of student groups.
+The Clinical Instructor Orientation Package will help to identify your accountabilities before, during and at the end of the placement.
+There are five pre-placement requirements for instructors/clinical instructors (CIs) of student groups.

-- Find out about the clinical area at least one week before the placement begins.
+Find out about the clinical area at least two weeks before the placement begins.
 Your placement coordinator at the school can provide you with the contact information for the clinical resource person on the unit where they will be supervising and teaching students.
 The purpose of the contact is to receive an orientation to the functioning of the unit and confirm ongoing communication processes for the clinical instructor with the unit staff and leader during the placement.

-Ensure that you understand and can support the placement’s requirements regarding instructor and student Identification badges, access cards, and personal panic alarms.
-Also review the pre-placement requirements, placement process for students currently enrolled in a college or university program, Student Affairs FAQ and instructor of student groups/preceptor and student assignment of security items during clinical placements.
+Ensure that you understand and can support the placement’s requirements regarding instructor and student identification badges, access cards, and personal panic alarms.
+Also review the pre-placement requirements placement process for students currently enrolled in a college or university program and the Student Affairs FAQ during clinical placements.

-- Attend St. Joseph’s in-class corporate and health care professionals’ orientation.
-Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s corporate and health care professionals’orientation sessions before the group placement begins.
+- Attend St. Joseph’s health care professionals’ orientation.
+Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s health care professionals’orientation sessions before the group placement begins.
 Orientation is offered on a monthly basis.
 Email the St. Joseph’s Student Affairs Administrator @email to register for orientation.

 - Complete health requirements.
 Instructors of student groups must complete the same health requirements as students and adhere to the influenza vaccination protocol.

-- Required e-learning & Declaration - Generally, Instructors of student groups must complete the same e-learning as the students they are teaching.
-The instructors will sign the declaration form that the e-learning has been completed and will sign the privacy and confidentiality declaration printed out from the privacy e-learning module and will provide both documents to the school to keep on file.
+- Required e-learning & Declaration - Generally, instructors of student groups must complete the same e-learning as the students they are teaching.
+The instructors will sign the Declaration Form that the e-learning has been completed and will sign the privacy and confidentiality declaration printed out from the privacy e-learning module and will provide both documents to the school to keep on file.
 Instructors of student groups who teach multiple terms at St. Joseph’s must complete this e-learning annually.
-Please select the discipline of students you are teaching below to access your required e-learning.

-Please note: Requirements #3 - #6 above do not apply to clinical instructors who are employees of St. Joseph’s Health Care London.
-However, there is still a need to complete Requirements #1 and #2, and to send proof of immunizations to you School and your LearningEdge Certifications and Curricula report to Student Affairs.
+Please note: Requirements #3 to #5 above do not apply to clinical instructors who are employees of St. Joseph’s Health Care London.
+However, there is still a need to complete Requirements #1 and #2, and to send proof of immunizations to your school and your LearningEdge Certifications Report to Student Affairs.

 Learning opportunities available through other departments